broadbent/scootplayer/README.md

 A draft Gnuplot script is included in `examples/gnuplot` folder.
 This creates a postscript file visualising the bits per second observed by the download and playback queues.

 Support for [gauged](https://github.com/chriso/gauged/tree/master) available.
 Requires a local MySQL database named `gauged`.
-Use `-g` flag to enable.
+Use the `-g` flag to enable.

 ## License ##